denizenslab/denizenslab.github.io/_news/science_business_2025.md

 inline: true
 related_posts: false
 ---
-"Voyage of Discovery: Is science the best medium to harness the full potential of AI?", a panel discussion by Prof. Deniz at Science & Business, Brussels, Belgium.
+<a href="https://youtu.be/2ZtMcKuGoMk?si=jCfWB8vNFu7GPcCI" target="_blank" rel="noopener noreferrer">"Voyage of Discovery: Is science the best medium to harness the full potential of AI?"</a>, a panel discussion by Prof. Deniz at Science & Business, Brussels, Belgium.